GhadeerKh9/data-structures-and-algorithms401/challenge3/README.md

 # Binary Search of Sorted Array

-## In this challenge we created a function that takes arguments, an array of integers and an integer, and returns the index of the entered integer if it exists within the array and -1 if doesn’t exist.
+## In this challenge we created a function that takes arguments, an array of integers and an integer, and returns the index of the entered integer if it exists within the array and -1 if doesn’t exist

 ## Whiteboard Process